zebluim/I2GDS2024/RNA_g1/README.md

 ```

 ## STAR
 STAR is the program used to index and align reads to a reference genome.
-It is always advisable to schedule STAR and other alignment processes on ARC as they can often require large memory and time requirements, particularly with more reads (see slurm examples).
+It is always advisable to schedule STAR and other alignment processes on ARC as they can often require large memory and time requirements, particularly with more reads (see [example slurm scripts](#slurm-job-examples)).
 <need to check installation instructions>

 Installation via download: